-At a minimum, the notice of subpoena should identify the person to whom the subpoena is directed and state the date, time and place of the production, inspection or testimony so that the other parties may review the documents produced or attend the deposition.
-The issuing party should also attach a copy of the subpoena to the notice so that the other parties know exactly what evidence is being sought from the witness.
+The notice of subpoena should identify the person to whom the subpoena is directed and state the date, time and place of the production, inspection or testimony so that the other parties may review the documents produced or attend the deposition.
+If the subpoena is for production of documents, ESI, tangible things, or the inspection of premises before trial, the issuing party must also attach a copy of the subpoena to the notice so that the other parties know exactly what evidence is being sought from the witness.
+Counsel should include a copy of any testimonial subpoenas with a notice of a non-party deposition.